First published in Coventry & Warwickshire In Business Magazine

 End users must be vigilant and take steps to prevent incidents happening by taking a few basic measures…

 Don’t click on suspicious links in Emails or Texts – if in doubt better to raise the issue with I.T than cause an incident!
 These are becoming more sophisticated in their format but it is always better to err on the side of caution.

-Don’t use open Wi-Fi networks, and if you have to ensure you don’t send any secure data across them – click on the link below the image to watch a short video highlighting the risks of this.
+Don’t use open Wi-Fi networks, and if you have to ensure you don’t send any secure data across them – click on the image below to watch a short video highlighting the risks of this.